-In this first part Steve Huston will teach you an approach to simplifying human anatomy for more effective artwork.
-After a refresher on the concepts of gesture and structure, you will learn a functional and constructive approach to human anatomy that focuses on simplifying the complexity of the figure and creates an effective narrative and aesthetic result.
-Steve will lecture, demonstrate from a live model, and teach you how to simply break down the rib cage.
+In the first week, instructor Steve Huston will teach you an approach to simplifying human anatomy for more effective artwork.
+After a refresher on the concepts of gesture and structure, you will learn a functional and constructive approach to human anatomy.

 We recommend that you have some figure drawing experience before starting this course.
-Constructive Figure Drawing with Steve Huston would be a great place to start but we also recommend Renaissance Figure with Glenn Vilppu Drawing, and the Spirit of the Pose with Karl Gnass.
+Constructive Figure Drawing with Steve Huston would be a great place to start, but we also recommend Renaissance Figure Drawing with Glenn Vilppu, and the Spirit of the Pose with Karl Gnass.

 Yes!
 That's exactly how his course was designed.
 This is a great place to start learning human anatomy.

-No, you will be learning the mechanics and big architectural forms of the body but you won't have to learn any latin!
+No, you will be learning the mechanics and big architectural forms of the body.